BEYOND BOARDING’S DECLARATION

 That if we don’t start fighting the roots of our problems we’re going to lose.
 As David Suzuki explains “the environmental movement since the 60’s has always concentrated too much on individual projects rather than the roots of them”.
 So what are the roots of many of the social and environmental injustices of the 21st century.

 Capitalism is an economic system that promotes infinite growth on a finite planet.
 This unsustainable economic system creates poverty, exploitation for the sake of profit and over the past hundred years has been put above our ecological systems of the planet.
-As important as it to fight “Enbridge” or “Kinder Morgan” pipelines our projects should acknowledge that these projects are simply a continuation of capitalist projects and that we have to organize in an anti-capitalist manner.

 Another main driving force is colonization.
 That many of the environmental and social injustice we see stems from discrimination, domination, and violence that are inherit in a colonial occupation and expansion.
 This is the case of Canada and nations across the world.